GSA/digitalgov.gov/content/resources/how-to-build-an-analytics-strategy.md

   - dap
   - project-management
   - digital-analytics-program
-# See all authors at https://digital.gov/authors
-authors:
-  - tlowden
-  - freddie-blicher
-slug: how-to-build-an-analytics-strategy
 # Controls how this page appears across the site
 # 0 -- hidden
 # 1 -- visible